Madefire/toolbox/README.md

 ```

 When running on an iPad you'll get the `LoginPanel~ipad.storyboard` and on the iPhone you'll
 receive `LoginPanel~iphone.storyboard`.
-If there is only one storyboard that will be returned instead.
+If there is only one storyboard named without a device
-If there are no storyboards with that basename nil is returned.
+specific suffix that will be returned instead.
+If there are no storyboards with that basename
+`nil` is returned.

 ## License